Skills for Health: Workforce planning

 Skills for Health also designed the Six Steps Methodology to Integrated Workforce Planning - a widely recognised framework to support workforce planning within the NHS and independent healthcare.
 Six Steps was the only workforce planning method cited in the NHS Long Term Workforce Plan (published in 2024) and is widely regarded as the go-to methodology within the UK healthcare sector.

 Healthcare apprenticeships

 Skills for Health partnered with NHS England on the Healthcare Apprenticeship Standards Online (HASO) initiative.
 Originally designed as part of the Workforce, Training and Education directorate strategic aims, HASO was aimed at employers and front-line managers, providing a wide range of resources and information to help navigate apprenticeships and technical education in the health sector.
 A suite of apprenticeship standards was created and aligned to healthcare occupations from level 2 to level 7 supporting up to 25,000 new apprentices each year.
 The HASO project concluded in 2025.

 Company

-Skills for Health now operates as part of The Workforce Development Trust, alongside the Skills for Justice, the Sector Skills Council for Justice, and is headquartered in the Cheese Lane Shot Tower in Bristol.
+Skills for Health now operates as part of The Workforce Development Trust, alongside Skills for Justice, the Sector Skills Council for Justice, and People 1st International, the Sector Skills Council for Travel, Tourism, Retail, Hospitality and Aviation.
+The group also has two regulated awarding bodies, iCQ Awards and SFJ Awards who offer qualifications and assessments in a variety of sectors.
+The group is headquartered in the Cheese Lane Shot Tower in Bristol.